Certificate Management¶

 - Navigate to Certificates → Request Certificate

-- Choose a Certificate Template or configure manually:
+- Choose a Certificate Template.

 | Template | Key Usage | Extended Key Usage | Typical Validity |